kota7/pypacktest/docs/index.md

 ```

 First, we import `setup` function from `setuptools` module.
-`setup` function does most of the job for putting together packages provided that we give a appropriate scripts.
+`setup` function does most of the job for us; it puts together packages provided that we give an appropriate scripts.
-`find_packages` function, which also comes from `setuptools` module, is a helpful function that finds package folder under the directory tree.
+`find_packages` function, which also comes from `setuptools` module, is a helpful function that finds package folders under the directory tree.
 In this application, the function detects `testpack/` folder since it is the only folder that has `__init__.py` (As a rule, folders with `__init__.py` file are regarded as a package.)
 Hence, we can also write `packages=["testpack"]`.
-If we have a lot of packages under a same folder, then `find_packages` function reduces our writing.
+If we have a lot of packages within the tree, then `find_packages` function reduces our writing.

-Now let's take a look our only module, `greeting.py`.
+Now let's take a look at our only module, `greeting.py`.

 *greeting.py*